bbkbbbk/bbkbbbk/README.md

 ### Hellooo

-a software engineering student with passionate in writing clean code and developing a large distributed software system that is scalable, maintainable and reliable.
+a software engineering student with commitment to write clean code and develop a large distributed software system that is scalable, maintainable and reliable.

 <p align="center">
   <a href="https://now-playing-profile-6xjvwucuh.vercel.app/now-playing?open">